SalomePlatform/adao/doc/en/advanced.rst

 .. warning::

   in case of doubt, it is recommended NOT TO ACTIVATE this parallelism.

+It is also recalled that one have to choose the type "*multi*" for the default container in order to launch the scheme, to allow a really parallel execution.

 Switching from a version of ADAO to a newer one
 -----------------------------------------------